KirilGeorgiev247/Design-patterns/Creational/AbstractFactory/README.md

 **Provides an interface for creating families of related or dependent objects without specifying their concrete classes**

-+ often is singleton because we need one in our programm.
++ most often it is singleton because we need just one in our programm.

 + when a system should be configured with one of multiple families of products.